 When your thermostat displays error code e73, it signifies that the Rc wire is not getting power.

-This might be as straightforward as the breaker being turned off, but it may also be something with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
-If nothing appears to be out of place, it’s time to speak with a local professional.
+This may be as simple as the breaker being shut off, but it could also be a problem with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s a good idea to speak with a local professional.